khgiddon/khgiddon.github.io/_posts/2021-03-02-a-theorem-of-caloric-arithmetic.md

 ![Transition example](/images/caloric_arithmetic.png)

-Note that this theorem has been proven false for other flavors.
+Note that this conjecture has been proven false for other flavors.